 Studying at EARTH University has been a great inspiration!
 My experience of hunger and hardship is the same as so many families in Zambia, but now with the climate-smart techniques I’ve learnt at EARTH, I’m ready to take action.

-One thing I have learnt that has really stuck with me: every action towards food security should always be accompanied by sustainability – we might be solving hunger today, but actually causing famine for tomorrow.
+One thing I have learned that has really stuck with me: every action towards food security should always be accompanied by sustainability – we might be solving hunger today, but actually causing famine for tomorrow.

 Before I returned to Zambia, I took my ambitions to the next level and attended Auburn University in Alabama in the United States for a 15-week internship, where I designed a climate-smart aquaponics system for growing vegetables and farming fish, built using renewable material – bamboo!

 Now I plan to train farmers to adopt sustainable agriculture practices and improve resilience to climate change.
 I hope to get involved with the work of my colleagues in the CAMFED Association and our community partners at CAMFED’s climate-smart demonstration farm in Chinsali.
 I would like to be able to demonstrate aquaponics there, and train others to improve sustainable food production for their own communities through this system.
 My dream is that this low-cost innovation will bring sustainable food systems to villages as well as cities in Zambia, even places with little space or soil.